schnitzer-lab/EXTRACT-public/README.md

 ### Dependencies

-Extract requires, at least, the following toolboxes.
+EXTRACT requires, at least, the following toolboxes.
 With future releases, there may be need for further toolboxes.

 - Bioinformatics Toolbox